On the Generalization of Stochastic Gradient Descent with Momentum: Introduction

 \subsection{Main Contributions}

-We study the generalization error and convergence of SGM(E)M with a focus on the heavy-ball momentum.
-In order to find an upper-bound on the expected generalization error of SGM(E)M, we use the framework of uniform stability.
-Intuitively, a randomized algorithm such as SGM(E)M is stable if its training error does not change significantly if a single training example is replaced with a fresh sample.
-We briefly summarize the assumptions, basic definitions, and fundamental results related to the connection between the generalization error and uniform stability in Section \ref{sec:prelim}.

-In Section \ref{sec:earlym}, we investigate the generalization error and convergence for the class of general loss functions.
-While it remains to be seen whether standard momentum techniques can lead to vanishing generalization error, through studying the generalization error for general loss functions, we introduce and analyze SGMEM.
-We show that SGM and SGMM are special cases of SGMEM.
-We obtain a bound on the generalization error of SGMEM.
-Our bound decreases inversely with the size of the training set.
-Our results show that the number of iterations can grow as $n^l$ for a small $l>1$ where $n$ is the sample size, which verifies why complicated models such as deep neural networks can be trained for multiple epochs of SGMEM while their generalization errors are limited.
-We also analyze the convergence of SGMEM in terms of a bound on the expected norm of the gradient.
-Our convergence bound implies that adding momentum for a longer time is particularly useful when our initial parameter is sufficiently far from a local minimum.
+In~\cref{sec:earlym}, we show that there exists a convex loss function for which the stability gap for multiple epochs of SGDM becomes unbounded.
+We introduce SGDEM and show that it is guaranteed to generalize for {smooth Lipschitz loss} functions.
+We obtain a bound on the generalization error of SGDEM that decreases inversely with the size of the training set.
+Our results show that the number of iterations can grow as $n^l$ for a small $l>1$ where $n$ is the sample size, which explains why complicated models such as deep neural networks can be trained for multiple epochs of SGDEM while their generalization errors are limited.~{We also establish an explicit convergence rate for SGDEM and smooth Lipschitz loss functions under a broad range of hyperparameters including a general step-size rule that covers popular step-sizes in the optimization literature.
+Our convergence and generalization bounds capture the inherent trade-off between optimization and generalization.}

-In Section \ref{sec:sconvex}, we focus on the case of strongly convex loss functions.
-We note that the class of strongly convex loss functions appears in several important machine learning problems, including linear and logistic regression with a weight decay regularization term.
-We first build upon the framework in~\citep{Hardt} to obtain a bound on the generalization error of standard SGMM.
+In~\cref{sec:sconvex}, we focus on the special case of strongly convex loss functions.
+In this case, we show that one can obtain a bound on the generalization error of standard SGDM, which suggests that this special form of SGDEM suffices for generalization.
 Our bound is independent of the number of training iterations and decreases inversely with the size of the training set.
-Then, we develop an upper-bound on the optimization error, which quantifies the gap between the empirical risk of SGMM and the global optimum.
-Our bound can be made arbitrarily small by choosing sufficiently many iterations and a sufficiently small learning rate.
-Finally, we establish an upper-bound on the expected true risk of SGMM as a function of various problem parameters.
+Finally, we establish an upper bound on the expected true risk of SGDM as a function of various problem parameters.